BrownDogGadgets/CrazyCircuits/Projects/Programming 101 - Project Based Curriculum/README.md

 You can also purchase [individual Crazy Circuits components](https://www.browndoggadgets.com/collections/new-crazy-circuits-chips) and [Maker Tape](https://www.browndoggadgets.com/collections/new-crazy-circuits-supplies/products/nylon-conductive-tape) separately if desired.

-Each lesson links to a full build guide in our [Brown Dog Gadgets Project Database](https://browndoggadgets.dozuki.com/)
+Each lesson contains a circuit diagram, Arduino sketch, and a README that links to the full build guide in our [Brown Dog Gadgets Project Database](https://browndoggadgets.dozuki.com/)

-These resources are free to use for educational purposes.
+_These resources are free to use for educational purposes._

 ---